What is lead extraction?

 the leads.
 Laser or mechanical sheaths are then placed over the leads to free them

-from the body.
-This allows the leads to be removed safely from the body.
+from the scar tissue and heart muscle.
+This allows the leads to be removed safely

 Why might I need a lead extraction?